The Monument, 85th Anniversary, November 19, 2017

 In Commemoration Of The Conquest Of The Air By The Brothers Wilbur and Orville Wright Conceived By Genius And Achieved Dauntless Resolution And Unconquerable Faith.
 The inscription around the base of the pylon atop Big Kill Devil Hill.

 There are three monuments to the Wright Brothers on the Outer Banks.
+The first two monuments to the Wrights are in France.

 The first monument commemorating the first flight and the Wrights is now located in the town hall of Kitty Hawk, NC.
 The five-foot marble obelisk was funded by the citizens who raised $210 in a local campaign initiated and led by Captain William Tate.
 The “locals” insisted the true cradle of aviation mark the spot where the first Wright machine, the 1901 glider, had been assembled and flown in experiments; this was along the sound-and on the site of the old Methodist parsonage.
 After significant damage, the obelisk was relocated to the town hall.
 It was replaced by an identical obelisk by another local funding campaign.
 The “2nd” obelisk is located in a grassy yard beside a residence on Moor Shore Drive, Kitty Hawk.